radius-project/radius/docs/content/app-model/bindings-model.md

 ## Providing bindings

-Radius components offer **bindings**, which are defined sets of functionality.
+Radius components offer **bindings**, which are defined sets of capabilities, information, and behavior.
+For example, an Azure CosmosDB offers a binding for its MongoDB API, and using the mongo binding tells Radius you will be using that API from your application.

 A component may have one or more bindings which it provides.
 These bindings can be *default* or *defined*.